mlevans0/altmetric-details-page-api-docs/source/getting-started.rst

 You can utilize the Tweet IDs and User IDs that you obtain from Altmetric's APIs to then query the Twitter API for this additional information.
 If you are using Twitter data for your projects, please ensure that you are compliant with Twitter's Developer Policy and Twitter's Terms of Service.

-To get started you you will first need to apply for developer access to Twitter's APIs `here <https://developer.twitter.com/en/apply-for-access>`_.
+To get started you you will first need to `apply for developer access <https://developer.twitter.com/en/apply-for-access>`_ to Twitter's APIs.

 Once you have obtained access to Twitter's Developer Portal, you will be able to send requests to the Twitter API.
 To access detailed information for individual tweets (which Twitter refers to as "statuses"), you can `query the Twitter API using a single Tweet ID <https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-show-id>`_.